-C6.2 For the Integrated Masters course, Stage 2 is equivalent to the second year of a full-time degree course.

-Stage 3 is equivalent to the final two years of a full-time Integrated Masters course.

-C6.3 For the integrated PhD, Stage 2 is equivalent to a three-year PhD course.
+- C6.2 For the Integrated Masters course, Stage 2 is equivalent to the second and third year of a full-time degree course.
+Stage 3 is equivalent to the final year of a full-time Integrated Masters course. - C6.3 For the integrated PhD, Stage 2 is equivalent to a three-year PhD course.